ayonli/fron/README.md

 - `Object`
 - `RegExp`
 - `Set`
-- `String` Supports multi-line strings via using backquote as ES2015 suggested.
+- `String` Supports multi-line strings via using backquotes as ES2015 suggested.
 - `Symbol` Only supports symbols registered via `Symbol.for()`.
 - `Unknown` Represents the **received** type is not valid on the platform, only for parsing phase, when stringifying, data of unknown types are treated as